apache/nifi-site/src/pages/markdown/gpg.md

 ## <a name="verifying-a-release-signature">Verifying a release signature</a>

 For an official Apache NiFi release, the source release archive (*nifi-${NIFI_VERSION}-source-release.zip*) will be accompanied by multiple checksum files and a GPG signature.
 The user who generated the GPG signature (the Release Manager) will have specified the user ID (name and email) used to sign it, and will have ensured their public key is present in the `KEYS` file listed in the vote email.
 Following the steps in the email, download the `KEYS` file and import it into your GPG keyring (it may report that no keys changed if you already had all of the published keys imported).
-Refer to [Importing another GPG key](#importing-another-gpg-key) for more details if necessary.
+Refer to [Import another GPG key](#import-another-gpg-key) for more details if necessary.

 ```
 # Verifying a good signature